psychopy/psychopy/PsychoPy_BuilderDemos/stroopExtended/README.txt

 The experiment:

-    The experiment is much like that in the Stroop demo (with some minor changes to the trial list file and to timing.
+    The experiment is much like that in the Stroop demo (with some minor changes to the trial list file and to timing).

-    What differs is that the
+    What differs is that there are now practice trials, with feedback provided.
+    There is also a 'reverseStroop' version of the experiment, whereby subjects must report the colour spelled out by the word, instead of the letter colour used in the normal Stroop effect.

 Analysing your data: